 There's this invisible line that separates the beautiful state of Oregon from the rest of the beautiful northwest, the gorgeous state of Washington.
 It's not that I don't have enough places to write about in Oregon, it's just there are some places in Washington that are too interesting to ignore.
 One of these places is known as the Iron Goat Trail, and from my understanding, this little hike is creepy as hell.

-Personally, I have yet to hike Iron Goat Trail myself, but best believe I’m making this trail a priority!
-As you can see in the map, from Portland you’re looking at about a 4-hour drive, which in my opinion is absolutely worth a weekend road trip.
+Personally, I have yet to hike Iron Goat Trail myself, but best believe I'm making this trail a priority!
+As you can see on the map, from Portland you're looking at about a 4-hour drive, which in my opinion is absolutely worth a weekend road trip.

 Before we get to the hike, let's get to the fascinating history of this place...
 The following is reprinted from www.irongoat.org...

 The story of the Iron Goat began over 100 years ago when the last spike of the Great Northern Railway was driven, completing one of the most remarkable engineering feats of the nineteenth century.
 It marked the crossing of the Cascades at Stevens Pass which helped open the Pacific Northwest to settlement and trade with the rest of the world.
-This feat was recognized by establishment of the Stevens Pass Historic District in 1976.
+This feat was recognized by the establishment of the Stevens Pass Historic District in 1976.

 The Great Northern route was the best engineered of the transcontinental railways.
 The original route over the pass consisted of an intricate set of switchbacks cut into the mountainside.
 While the switchbacks were an engineering triumph, they had serious disadvantages.

 The Cascade Tunnel, completed in 1900, bypassed the switchbacks.
 Several snowsheds were also added for safety, but winter conditions still presented serious hazards.
 Trains were often stopped for days in winter storms.